Carlos19979/Daily_Trends/README.md

 # Node.js-Skeleton
-Base Skeleton build for node.js using typescript for dailytrends, express and docker, reference for hexagonal architecture and ddd
+Skeleton build for node.js using typescript, express and docker, reference for hexagonal architecture and ddd.